Judo in Canada: Other provinces and territories

 The spread of judo to other Canadian provinces and territories is less well-documented.
 In Saskatchewan, where Japanese Canadians introduced judo in the mid-to-late 1940s, it followed a similar pattern to Alberta, Ontario, and Quebec.
 The Moose Jaw Judo Club was established around 1945 by Dave Pyle and Joe Guild, who had learned judo from two Japanese men interned at RCAF Station Moose Jaw during the war.
 The first dojo in Saskatoon was established at the YMCA by RCMP officer Gene Traynor in 1953, in the original YMCA building at the corner of 20th Street & Spadina Crescent.

 The pattern was different in Atlantic Canada and Northern Canada, where migrants from Europe played a more significant role.
 In Nova Scotia, Dutch martial artist Jon Bluming taught judo at the YMCA and Dalhousie University in Halifax for about a year before moving to Tokyo in 1959.
 Perry Teale opened a dojo at the Stadacona naval base in 1960, after earning his black belt under Frank Hatashita during visits to Toronto.
 There were judo clubs at RCAF Station Summerside and the University in Prince Edward Island by the 1960s, but the dates of their establishment and people responsible are unclear.
 Newfoundland and Labrador's fist dojo appears to be the Memorial University Judo Club, founded by Yves LeGal in 1968.
 In the Northwest Territories (NWT) the first dojo appears to be the Yellowknife Judo Club, founded by Kurt Roder in 1968.
-He was assisted and possibly succeeded by Louis Tetteroo, who coached teams at the 1972 and 1974 Artic Winter Games.
+He was assisted and possibly succeeded by Louis Tetteroo, who coached teams at the 1972 and 1974 Arctic Winter Games.
 Judo Nunavut is a program and club at Aqsarniit Middle School in Iqaluit that focuses on at-risk youth and was founded by Mario Des Forges in 2001.